 The REMA Showcase is a showcase for young European artists which takes place every two years.
 It is a unique opportunity for young talents of early music to present themselves in front of a broad selection of early music directors, representatives of conservatoires, concert promoters, music researchers, musicologists, instrument-makers, editors, publishers, recording executives, the media, students, and the general public.

 On the occasion of our first Summit, REMA has selected no less than five ensembles!
-The selected ensembles will perform on Friday 20 November and Saturday 21 November.
+On Friday 20 November and Saturday 21 November, the participants can enjoy the videos of the programme they created for the Showcase, and engage in chat sessions with the artists.

-CONSONE+ALON SARIEL A Bohemian Serenade Formed at the Royal College of Music in London, the Consone Quartet were rewarded by several prizes and schemes: including the 2016 Royal Over-Seas League Ensemble Prize, and the EUBO Development Trust Prize and a place in ‘EEEmerging’ during the 2015 York Early Music International Young Artists Competition ; they are BBC New Generation Artists for the 2019-2021 season.
+A Bohemian Serenade with CONSONE+ALON SARIEL Formed at the Royal College of Music in London, the Consone Quartet were rewarded by several prizes and schemes: including the 2016 Royal Over-Seas League Ensemble Prize, and the EUBO Development Trust Prize and a place in ‘EEEmerging’ during the 2015 York Early Music International Young Artists Competition ; they are BBC New Generation Artists for the 2019-2021 season.

 They released their debut CD, featuring Haydn and Mendelssohn, in 2018 (Ambronay).
 The Consone Quartet and Alon Sariel met through the Eeemerging programme.